SmartPracticeschool/SPS-7160-Movie-ticketing-bot/README.md

 2. Click on **Watson** from the menu on the left, which you can find under **Platform** services.
 3. Select **WWatson Assistant (formerly Conversation)**.

+## Importing a workspace
+Alternatively, instead of going step-by-step, we can import the entire workspace containing all defined intents, entities and the dialog flow.
+1. In the main page of the Workspaces, click on the arrow found beside **Create** that is next to **Workspaces** title.
+2. Select the file called *skill-myfirst-skill.json*, which can be found in this repository.

+## Integrate It into an Movie ChatBot Application and Deploy it to Node-RED Service.
+This can be done by following the steps found in this [Github repository](https://github.com/watson-developer-cloud/assistant-simple).
+The difference is that we will be using the Watson Assistant service and workspace we just created.

+    Install node-red-dashboard nodes from manager pallete option. import the "assistant updated flow with audio out and image.json" file into the Node-Red interface by using import option.

 Seetharamaiah Vadde
 IBM Software Technical Trainer,
 IBM Carrier Education,